 In the IFRS balance sheet, loans are reported at amortised cost.
 In the Solvency II balance sheet, loans are reported at market value.
-For loans that are repriced frequently and have had no significant changes in credit risk, the carrying values in the 2017 Consolidated annual accounts of NN Leven represent a reasonable estimate of the market value for Solvency II.
+For loans that are repriced frequently and have had no significant changes in credit risk, the carrying values in the 2018 Consolidated annual accounts of NN Leven represent a reasonable estimate of the market value for Solvency II.
 For other loans the market value is estimated by discounting expected future cash flows using a discount rate that reflects credit risk, liquidity and other current market conditions.
 The market value of mortgage loans is estimated by taking into account prepayment behaviour.
 Loans with similar characteristics are aggregated for calculation purposes.

-Valuation differences between IFRS and Solvency II for loans represents the difference between amortised cost and market value of EUR 1,644 million as at 31 December 2017.
+Valuation differences between IFRS and Solvency II for loans represents the difference between amortised cost and market value of EUR 1,024 million as at 31 December 2018.

-Presentation differences of EUR 96 million as at 31 December 2017 are caused by:
+Presentation differences of EUR 86 million as at 31 December 2018 are caused by:

 - The different presentation of accrued interest.
-Solvency II requires accrued interest to be presented as part of the loans ('dirty market value') and not separately as other assets as in the 2017 Consolidated annual accounts of NN Leven ('clean market value'). - Presentation of short term deposits and money market funds as loans under Solvency II, instead of their inclusion in cash and cash equivalents under IFRS.
+Solvency II requires accrued interest to be presented as part of the loans ('dirty market value') and not separately as other assets as in the 2018 Consolidated annual accounts of NN Leven ('clean market value'). - Presentation of short term deposits as investments under Solvency II, instead of their inclusion in cash and cash equivalents under IFRS. - Presentation of short term deposits and money market funds as loans under Solvency II, instead of their inclusion in cash and cash equivalents under IFRS.

-Differences due to a different scope of consolidation amounted to EUR 200 million as at 31 December 2017.
+Differences due to a different scope of consolidation amounted to EUR -1,769 million as at 31 December 2018.